lilKriT/Wordpress-Info-Block/README.md

-# WordPress Quiz Block
+# WordPress Info Block

-A simple quiz Gutenberg plugin.
+A simple Info Gutenberg plugin.
 Made following a tutorial from Udemy.
 Created by lilKriT.